-On May 12, 2023, we entered into the Purchase Agreement with the Purchasers and another affiliate of Oberland Capital Management LLC, as agent for the Purchasers.
+On May 12, 2023, we entered into the Purchase Agreement with the Purchasers and another affiliate of Oberland Capital Management LLC, as agent for the Purchasers, to obtain financing in respect to the further development and commercialization of our HAV, to repay our credit facility with SVB, and for other general corporate purposes.
 Pursuant to the Purchase Agreement and subject to customary closing conditions, the Purchasers have agreed to pay us an aggregate investment amount of up to \$150.0 million.
-Under the terms of the Purchase Agreement, an aggregate of \$40.0 million less certain transaction expenses was funded on May 12, 2023, which was used to repay in full and retire our indebtedness under the Loan Agreement.
-See "Recent Developments" above for further information.
+Under the terms of the Purchase Agreement, \$40.0 million of the Investment Amount, less certain transaction expenses, was funded on May 12, 2023, which was used to repay in full and retire our indebtedness under the Loan Agreement, with the remaining proceeds funded to the Company.
+See Note 6 - Revenue Interest Purchase Agreement to the condensed consolidated financial statements for additional details about this financing transaction.